armangal/SmartExecutor/README.md

 The goal of the framework is to provide easy and controllable threads execution environmet.

 <h2>Motivation</h2>
-- Developers tend to create countles Executors ("Wild Executors") or Threads/Timers ("Wild Threads") all over the application witout proper configurations and documentations.
-Later we find ourselfs reviewing thread dumps where thread names means nothing to us and their amount is not consistent.
+- Developers tend to create countless Executors ("Wild Executors") or Threads/Timers ("Wild Threads") all over the application without proper configurations and documentations.
+Later we find ourselves reviewing thread dumps where thread names means nothing to us and their amount is not consistent.
-- We want to distignue where logical features are executed in order to get better contorl over application life-cylce, for example we have important (I) operations and less-important (LI), when we use one thread pool to execute those operations togather, delayes in execution of LI operations will cause I operations to be delayed us well and even rejected by the thread pool when queue becomes full.
+- We want to distinguished where logical features are executed in order to get better control over application life-cycle, for example we have important (I) operations and less-important (LI), when we use one thread pool to execute those operations together  delays in execution of LI operations will cause I operations to be delayed us well and even rejected by the thread pool when queue becomes full.

 <h2 name="features">Features</h2>
 - Configurable Thread Pools